krishna570/30-Days-DSA-Python/README.md

 Welcome to my **30 Days DSA & Python Challenge!** 🎯

-This repository showcases my journey of solving **Python** and **Data Structures & Algorithms (DSA)** challenges on **HackerRank**.
-My goal is to strengthen my programming skills, improve problem-solving ability, and build the habit of coding every single day.
+This repository documents my journey of solving **Python** and **Data Structures & Algorithms (DSA)** challenges on **HackerRank**.
+My goal is to strengthen my programming skills, improve problem-solving abilities, and build the habit of coding consistently every day.

 > 💡 **"Small steps every day lead to big achievements tomorrow."**